What local exceptions apply in the municipality of Aalten?

 1. Groundwater protection areas ('t Loohuis, Corle and Dinxperlo

-The Omgevingsverordening Gelderland (effective from 01-05-2024) includes rules regarding Groundwater Protection Areas.
-Think, for example, of groundwater withdrawals, soil energy systems, geothermal heat, boreholes, earthworks and construction works.
-As a result, there may be specific circumstances that affect the building plan, in construction feasibility.
-Include this in the risk assessment.
+The Gelderland Environmental Regulation (effective from May 1, 2024) includes rules regarding Groundwater Protection Areas.
+Examples include groundwater extraction, geothermal energy systems, geothermal energy, boreholes, ground disturbances, and structures.
+As a result, there may be specific circumstances that affect the construction plan in terms of its technical feasibility.
+Take this into account in the risk assessment.

-The Environmental Plan includes restrictive rules for these areas (Article 40.3 environmental zone - groundwater protection area).
-These can be accessed at www.omgevingswet.overheid.nl.
+The Environmental Plan contains restrictive rules for these areas (Article 40.3 environmental zone - groundwater protection area).
+These can be consulted at omgevingswet.

 2. Ground heat interference zone

-Soil energy systems placed at a short distance from each other can influence the temperature of the subsurface at the 'neighboring' systems.
-Because of this, soil energy systems placed at a short distance from each other (+/-150 m) can influence each other positively or negatively Through www.wkotool.nl you can find the locations of closed soil energy systems in Aalten.
-In this tool we have entered the soil energy systems known to us.
-This tool sometimes refers to the municipality or province.
+Geothermal energy systems that are installed close to each other can affect the temperature of the subsoil near the 'neighboring systems'.
+As a result, geothermal energy systems that are installed close to each other (+/-150 m) can have a positive or negative influence on each other.
+Via www.wkotool.nl you can find the locations of closed geothermal energy systems in Aalten.
+We have entered the geothermal energy systems known to us into this tool.
+This tool sometimes refers you to the municipality or province.

 Soil energy systems are not allowed in groundwater protection areas ('t Loohuis, Corle and Dinxperlo).